gagneurlab/drop/docs/source/pipeline.rst

     snakemake --cores 1 -nq

-Calling ``snakemake --cores 1`` without any parameters will execute the whole workflow.
+Calling ``snakemake --cores 1`` without any additional parameters will execute the whole workflow.
 Snakemake requires you to designate the number of cores when running the ``snakemake`` command.

 Parallelizing jobs